Background pattern

 • If you are taking an angiotensin-converting enzyme inhibitor (ACE inhibitor) or aliskiren (see also the information under the headings “Do not take Albis Plus” and “Warnings and precautions”).

-• Lithium(a medication used to treat mood changes and certain types of depression) if used at the same time as olmesartan/amlodipine/hydrochlorothiazide may increase its toxicity.
-If you need to take lithium, your doctor will measure your lithium levels in your blood.
+• Lithium(a medicine used to treat mood changes and some types of depression) may have its toxicity increased if taken with olmesartan/amlodipine/hydrochlorothiazide.
+If you need to take lithium, your doctor will monitor your lithium blood levels.

-• Halofantrine, used to treat malaria.
+• Halofantrine, used for malaria.

-• Amantadine, used to treat Parkinson's disease.
+• Amantadine, used for Parkinson's disease.

-• Potassium supplements, salt substitutes containing potassium, medications that increase urine elimination(diuretics),heparin(to thin the blood and prevent blood clots), ACE inhibitors (to lower blood pressure), laxatives, steroids, adrenocorticotropic hormone (ACTH), carbenoxolone (a medication for the treatment of mouth and stomach ulcers), penicillin G sodium (an antibiotic also called benzylpenicillin sodium), some analgesics such as aspirin or salicylates.
-The use of these medications at the same time as olmesartan/amlodipine/hydrochlorothiazide may alter potassium levels in your blood.
+• Potassium supplements, salt substitutes that contain potassium, medicines that increase urine production(diuretics), heparin(to thin blood and prevent blood clots), angiotensin-converting enzyme inhibitors (ACE inhibitors) (to lower blood pressure), laxatives, steroids, adrenocorticotropic hormone (ACTH), carbenoxolone (a medicine for mouth and stomach ulcers), sodium penicillin G (an antibiotic also called sodium benzylpenicillin), and some pain relievers like acetylsalicylic acid (“aspirin”) or salicylates.
+Taking these medicines with olmesartan/amlodipine/hydrochlorothiazide may alter potassium levels in your blood.

-• Colesevelam hydrochloride, a medication that lowers cholesterol levels in the blood, as it may reduce the effect of olmesartan/amlodipine/hydrochlorothiazide.
+• Colesevelam hydrochloride, a medicine that lowers cholesterol levels in the blood, as it may reduce the effect of olmesartan/amlodipine/hydrochlorothiazide.
 Your doctor may advise you to take olmesartan/amlodipine/hydrochlorothiazide at least 4 hours before colesevelam hydrochloride.

 • Certain antacids(remedies for indigestion and heartburn), as they may slightly reduce the effect of olmesartan/amlodipine/hydrochlorothiazide.